 I keep reading the “new atheists,” people like Richard Dawkins and Sam Harris.
 I continue to find that the God they don’t believe in is not the God that I believe in.
 They don’t like it when people like me say that.
 They continue to insist that people like me don’t really believe in God, that we’re using the word “God” to mean something else, something much less than God, like just an expression of awe and reverence toward a basically uncaring universe, or else a philosophical abstraction that appeals only to a select few.

-This is not a vindictive God, but this is most definitely a God whose unconditional love stands in opposition to our failures to love unconditionally.
+This is not a vindictive God, but this is most definitely a God whose unconditional embrace stands in opposition to our failures to love unconditionally.
 God won’t give up on us, but God will not stop insistently luring us away from our own self-centered ways.
 God is relentless about that, and we may not like it.
 God may be infinitely loving and relentlessly alluring, but that does not make God “nice” or “convenient.”

 I do not know of a concept of God that could be more “religiously” satisfying than that.
 I’ve heard it preached for decades and have preached it myself, and people are definitely moved by it.
 It may not produce mega-churches, but it enlivens many faith communities.
 This is much more than a philosophical abstraction.

-There may be all kinds of reasons for viewing God this way, but for me the main reason arises out of the Christian practice of seeing the shape of God’s very life enacted in the life, death and risen life of Jesus of Nazareth—a God who rules the world through enduring its worst and yet refusing to be driven away, returning again and again to embrace and indwell all things and to call them into love.
+There may be all kinds of reasons for viewing God this way, but for me the main reason arises out of the Christian practice of seeing the shape of God’s very life enacted in the life, death and risen life of Jesus of Nazareth—a God who rules the world through enduring its worst and yet refusing to be driven away, returning again and again to embrace and indwell all things and to draw them into love.
 This is a God whose perfected power may look weak, but only to those who define power as total control (as many Christians have done and still do).
 It culminates in the early Christian affirmation, “God is love, and those who dwell in love dwell in God, and God dwells in them” (1 John 4:16b).
 Furthermore, like love, this God is not simply personal but interpersonal, as ancient trinitarian creeds struggled to say (with mixed results).

 And there is one other thing it is not—it is not a watered-down concept of God.
 As best I can tell, it comes closer to Anselm’s “that than which no greater can be conceived” than any other concept I’ve explored.
 It preaches.
 (I’ve been preaching it, and hearing it preached, for over 30 years.)
 If we’re going to debate God’s existence, why can’t we debate the existence of this God?
 That hardly ever happens, and, frankly, I’m baffled.